la-x/wirelog/README.md

 to create new project exluding existing database entries, create new database 'wirelog' and run the following command: php artisan migrate

-php artisan migrate:rollback (to undo)

-default passwords for user credentials are set to 'password'
+note: all existing database user credentials default passwords are set to 'password'

 // deploy online

-Ensure all default passwords are securely ammended.
+Ensure all default passwords are securely updated and ammended for an online environment.
 Ensure domain nameservers are pointing towards desired web hosting address Login to cpanel and locate FTP credentials.
 Run your preferred FTP client e.g Filezilla, CoreFTP Enter ftp.domain and port 21
 Transfer files to cpanel root
 Ensure index.php url is accurate
-Add desired restrictions to .htacess file.
+Add desired restrictions and IP whitelists to .htacess file.

-// UI help document

-Following successful registration/login, users are able to navigate towards the collapsable hamburger menu if viewing via mobile devices.
-This will review the navigation menu allowing users to navigate towards their desired destination.
-Should a user click on 'jobs' section, the job id number (yellow) will act as a href, allowing the user to proceed to view details relative to that specific job.
-In addition, the user is then able to click on the job photo (scan code) to obtain a full sized image should they require or wish to redistribute and/or print.
-If a user has administation credentials, they will similarly be able to click on technicians/users id numbers which will again act as a href to allow the user to edit or delete credtials.
-The implementation of bootstrap buttons has also been incorporated to enhance overall user interaction experience.

 // HTTPS and IP whitelist

-if by default your web hosting provider has assigned an SSL although not forced HTTPS, the following can be added to the .htaccess file: to whitelist an IP address(es), replace <xxx.xxx.xxx.xxx> with desired IP(s).
+If by default your web hosting provider has assigned an SSL although not forced HTTPS, the following can be added to the .htaccess file:
+Additionally, to whitelist an IP address, replace <xxx.xxx.xxx.xxx> with desired IP(s).

 <IfModule mod_rewrite.c>
     <IfModule mod_negotiation.c>